auliapakpahan/Map-reduce-Word-Count-/README.md

-# DM-analysis-for-log-data
-Activity in this repository is on going for final assignment for college
+# Word count using MapReduce in python